-Georgia students interested in certificate upgrades are responsible to know and follow all applicable PSC rules.
+Georgia students interested in certificate upgrades are responsible to know and follow all applicable Georgia Professional Standards Commission (PSC) rules.
+Georgia students eligible for an upgrade must receive notification in writing from the PSC and submit that information to the Program Director.
 The student is also responsible for obtaining and completing the PSC form required for Level 6 certification.
 For more information, visit the Professional Standards Commission website at www.gapsc.com.